3.30.005 Organization.

 - 7. Providing input to ensure budgets of development review agencies are adequate to meet service goals and desired system outcomes.

 - B. Membership.
-The Committee consists of seventeen members.
+The Committee consists of 17 members.
 The members are appointed by the Mayor and confirmed by the Council.
 The members will be selected to provide representation of those persons concerned about planning, design, and development.
-The areas of interest of members will include, but not be limited to, development, planning, construction contracting, public works, design professions, neighborhood interests, business interests, historic preservation, environmental organizations, and institutional properties.
+The areas of interest of members will include, but not be limited to, development, planning, construction contracting, public works, design professions, neighborhood interests, business interests, historic preservation, environmental organizations and institutional properties.
 Members will be appointed so that the Committee consists of one member from organizations representing each of the following groups or, if organizations do not exist, an individual advocate for the representative group will be appointed:

-- 1. Frequent development review customers
+- 1. Frequent development review customers;

-- 2. Citywide neighborhood interests
+- 2. Citywide neighborhood interests;

-- 3. Design professionals
+- 3. Design professionals;

-- 4. Environmental conservation and green building
+- 4. Environmental conservation and green building;

-- 5. Historic preservation
+- 5. Historic preservation;

-- 6. Home builders
+- 6. Home builders;

-- 7. Home remodelers
+- 7. Home remodelers;

-- 8. Land use planning professions
+- 8. Land use planning professions;

-- 9. Large developers
+- 9. Large developers;

-- 10. Large construction contractors
+- 10. Large construction contractors;

-- 11. Low-income housing developers
+- 11. Low-income housing developers;

-- 12. Major facilities landowners
+- 12. Major facilities landowners;

-- 13. Minority construction contractors and development professionals
+- 13. Minority construction contractors and development professionals;

-- 14. Neighborhood coalition land use committees
+- 14. Neighborhood coalition land use committees;

-- 15. Small businesses
+- 15. Small businesses;

-- 16. Planning Commission, as designated by the Planning Commission Chair (this person serves as an ex officio member of the Committee)
+- 16. Planning Commission, as designated by the Planning Commission Chair (this person serves as an ex officio member of the Committee);

-- 17. Public works permit customers
+- 17. Public works permit customers.

 - C. Appointments and terms.
 Committee members will be appointed for three-year terms.
 If a position is vacant during a term, it will be filled for the unexpired term.
 Members of the Committee will not serve more than two complete three-year terms.